Grebnik89/depositCalc/README.md

 # depositCalc
-This is a JavaScript task,  which training some methods like: oninput, onchange and more.
+This is a JavaScript task,  which trains you to use some methods like: oninput, onchange and more.